 Join our panel of Schroders' experts: Keith Wade, Chief Economist, Johanna Kyrkland, Head of Multi-Asset Investments and guest host Manus Cranny, Bloomberg's European Markets Editor.
 Together they will discuss the latest hot topics affecting global markets and explore the opportunities and challenges that investors may face in 2016.Read more >

-Join Simon Webber, Keith Wade and host, James Cardew, on Tuesday 19 May for ‘Schroders Live’.
+Join Peter Harrison, Keith Wade and host, James Cardew, on Tuesday 13 October 2015 for ‘Schroders Live’.
 The debate will shine a spotlight on key macro-economic and topical issues.

-Presenters: Simon Webber, Senior Portfolio Manager, Global & International Equities, Keith Wade, Schroders Chief Economist & Host James Cardew, Schroders Global Head of Marketing
+Presenters: Peter Harrison, Head of Investment, Keith Wade, Schroders Chief Economist & Host James Cardew, Schroders Global Head of Marketing